WaterIsNecessary/WaterIsNecessary/README.md

-- 👋 Hi, I’m @WaterIsNecessary
+- 👋 Hi, I’m @WaterIsNecessary.
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development.
+I have proficiency in HTML, CSS and Javascript.
-- 🌱 I’m currently learning HTML CSS Javascript React Typescript (MERN stack)
+- 🌱 I'm currently learning the MERN stack as well Typescript.
 - 💞️ I’m looking to collaborate on open source projects soon..

 <!---